hsinwang5/ff14_scheduler/README.md

 # scheduler app
-Tool to schedule raids for guilds using react/redux/node
+Tool to schedule raids for guilds using react/redux/node.
+Currently under development.

 To get started: